Secodis/TSS-WEB/Controls/Secure-Operation.md

-# A.4 - Secure Operation
+u# A.4 - Secure Operation

 The following requirements apply to systems (infrastructure, platforms, or other runtime environments) on which applications in the target production environment are executed: